Rostbratwurst/ml-agents/docs/ML-Agents-Overview.md

 At each training step, the agent tries to learn how to maximize this reward.
 Then, the discriminator is trained to better distinguish between demonstrations and agent state/actions.
-In this way, while the agent gets better and better at mimicing the demonstrations, the discriminator keeps getting stricter and stricter and the agent must try harder to "fool" it.
+In this way, while the agent gets better and better at mimicking the demonstrations, the discriminator keeps getting stricter and stricter and the agent must try harder to "fool" it.

 This approach learns a _policy_ that produces states and actions similar to the demonstrations,